Reflection

 How does "geography" influence any nation's development?

-The phrase "geography is destiny," is more a polemical if not political statement than an adequate academic reflection of how landforms and water systems affect the course of human settlement.
-There are many forms of determinism -- but geographical is related to environmental determinism and both can be traced at least to the historian Herodotus, in ancient Greece, but Clarence Glacken has deeply analyzed the tendency from then until Darwin's time showing that many great thinkers have attributed the success of failure of ethnic minorities, their nationalities and states, or even empires to the environment.
+The phrase "geography is destiny," is more a polemical if not a bare political statement than an adequate academic reflection of how landforms and water systems affect the course of human settlement.
+There are many forms of determinism -- or the belief that people and events are driven by external forces.
+Geographical determinism is related to environmentalism and both can be traced at least to the historian Herodotus, in ancient Greece, who traveled to Asia and Africa noting how people differed due to climate, soil, exposure, and water qualities of their native regions.
+Historical geographer Clarence Glacken has deeply analyzed development of environmentalist thought and the the tendency from then until Darwin's time showing that many great thinkers have attributed the success of failure of ethnic minorities, their nationalities and entire states, or even whole empires to the pressure of the environment on human institutions.

 Nothing is more persistent in its perniciousness than a pervasive idea that refuses to submit to rational explanation.
 Environmental determinism is just one form of geographical prison that we confront.
 People are inferior to other people because of their geographical situation, living conditions and exposure to nature, is the most pernicious manifestation of this belief.
 In 19th century London, during repeated Cholera epidemics, the ruling classes and the educated elites all blamed the poor for the disease due to their slovenly habits.
 The spread of the disease in the hot summer months was said to be due to geography of squalid, tenement living conditions.